 The Hemlock Cliffs offer a one to two-hour hiking experience in the US National Forest.
 You’ll want to dress to get muddy and wear footwear for slippery and muddy paths.

 From Governors Trace, turn right on Hatfield Road and continue to the entrance to Hemlock Cliffs on the left.
 Drive 2.1 miles to the trailhead.
 There is no restroom or water available.

 This Indiana waterfalls map will help you find waterfalls in Indiana near you.

 What to Bring to the Waterfalls

-Start preparing for a Waterfalls Tour of your own!
-Always print or screen shot directions and trail maps.
+Start preparing for an Indiana Waterfalls Tour of your own!
+Always print or screenshot directions and trail maps.
 Signal strength was not reliable in some areas.
-Pack snacks, water, sunscreen, water shoes, a change of clothes, towels, wipes, and money for parking at the state parks.
+Pack snacks, water, sunscreen, water shoes, a change of clothes, towels, wipes, trash bags, and money for parking at the state parks.
 And don’t forget to bring your dog!
 As long as they stay on a leash, they are welcome on most of the trails.

-*Please keep in mind that bathroom and trail availability are not guaranteed.
-Please check each website’s Covid-19 information page for the most up to date information on closures and park rules.
+*Please keep in mind that bathroom and trail availability is not guaranteed.